-Today is Skeptics Day, so we’ll be going through some financial advice that you should be skeptical of!
+Today is Skeptics Day, so American Consumer Credit Counseling is going through some financial advice that you should be skeptical of!
 Of course, any time you read financial advice – or any type of advice – it is important to think about it critically.
 Even good financial advice may not be right for you depending on your own personal situation.
 For example, you may have a lot of consumer debt, while the person giving the advice does not.
 However, some financial advice out there is just plain wrong.
 Here are some examples of bad financial advice:

 1. Carry a credit card balance.